 St Aloysius Catholic School Sixth Form is a comprehensive Sixth Form providing an exciting range of courses with outstanding results.
 The Sixth Form is available for all existing pupils subject to pupils fulfilling the Sixth Form Admission Criteria and subject to applicants fulfilling the individual requirements of suitable courses.
-Places in the Sixth Form for external applicants will be distributed in accordance with the oversubscription criteria, subject to applicants fulfilling the individual requirements of suitable courses.
-See below.
-Any queries regarding sixth form admissions should be directed to the school.
+Places in the Sixth Form for external applicants will be distributed in accordance with the oversubscription criteria, subject to applicants fulfilling the individual requirements regarding sixth form admissions should be directed to the school.
 The capacity of the Sixth Form for Year 12 is currently 120 and 120 in Year 13.